Beliavsky/FortranCode/README.md

 # FortranCode
-Various Fortran codes for strings and the negative binomial distribution.
+Fortran codes for string, the negative binomial distribution, and approximations for sine and cosine.
 Create executables with

 ```
 gfortran -o xstring_funcs.exe string_funcs.f90 xstring_funcs.f90